Data-Investigators/nlp_environmental_project/readme.md

  Project [repo](https://github.com/Data-Investigators/nlp_environmental_project)
 ├── README.md     <- The top-level README for developers using this project.
 │
-├── acquire.py    <- The script to generate data
+├── acquire_ry.py    <- The script to generate data
-├── prepare.py    <- The script for preparing the raw data ├── wrangle.py    <- The script for running the acquire and prepare functions, then splitting the data ├── explore.py    <- The script to produce visualizations for the notebook ├── model.py      <- The script to produce models and return results to the notebook │
+├── ry-prepare.py    <- The script for preparing the raw data ├── ry_wrangle.py    <- The script for running the acquire and prepare functions, then splitting the data ├── explore.py    <- The script to produce visualizations for the notebook ├── model.py      <- The script to produce models and return results to the notebook │
 ├── mvp.ipynb     <- The draft notebook for the project
 │
-├── Final.ipynb   <- The finished notebook for presentation of the project
+├── final.ipynb   <- The finished notebook for presentation of the project
 ```

 ## Data Dictionary